-Total No. of Operatives Persians
+Total No. of Operatives.
+Persians.

 Millwright shop 12 9

 Boiler shop 57 39

-Carpentry and joinery shop.
-29 26
+Carpentry and joinery shop 29 26

-Fitting and erecting shop 50 3 I
+Fitting and erecting Shop 3 I

 Electric repair shops 24

-General ,, 47
+General " 47

-Machine ", 57 31
+Machine " 31

-Foundry ,, 24 16
+Foundry , 16

-Blacksmith ,, • 100
+Blacksmith " 100

-It may also interest the reader, as it interested the writer, to be told that the different races show marked characteristic aptitudes for particular branches of the engineering trade-for example, the Persian Arabs excel in pattern making, while the Bakhtiari, Kurds and Lurs are excellent blacksmiths.
+It may also interest the reader, as it did the writer, to be told that the different races show marked characteristic aptitudes for particular branches of the engineering trade-Southern Persians, for example, excel in pattern making and the Northern Persians are excellent blacksmiths.